Microcephalic osteodysplastic primordial dwarfism type II

 MOPD II is listed as a rare disease by the Office of Rare Diseases (ORD) of the National Institutes of Health (NIH).
 This indicates that MOPD (or a subtype of MOPD) affects less than 200,000 people in the US population.

 It is associated with the protein pericentrin (PCNT).

+Intelligence is reported by usually within low-normal or mild intellectual disability range.
+Some have average levels of intelligence, but may masked by specific learning disability.